 - Adaptational Nice Guy: Much of the characters are lighter and softer than in the book.
-Peik Lin's family have a much healthier dynamic than in the book.
+Peik Lin's family has a much healthier dynamic than in the book.

 - Adapted Out:

-- Colin's sister and also Astrid's cousin, Sophie, who accompanies Rachel on Araminta's bachelorette party is not in the film.
+- Colin's sister and also Astrid's cousin, Sophie, who accompanies Rachel at Araminta's bachelorette party, is not in the film.

-- Most of Eleanor's bible study friends, which also include Bernard Tai's mother, Carol, are also not in the film.
+- Most of Eleanor's Bible study friends—including Bernard Tai's mother, Carol—are also not in the film.

 - Cassandra Shang aka "Radio One Asia", Nick's gossipy cousin.
 Her role is given to Celine Lim in the movie, who only shows up in several scenes with no spoken lines.

-- Asian Airhead: Araminta is nice, beautiful, EXUBERANT and so consumed by "wedding brain" that she completely fails to notice the bullying that Rachel was getting.
-In interviews, Sonoya Mizuno played her by combining traits of a "Chelsea girl" with a cheerleader.
+- Asian Airhead: Araminta is nice, beautiful, exuberant, and so consumed by "wedding brain" that she completely fails to notice the bullying that Rachel was getting.note

 - Beta Couple: Colin and Araminta are happily getting married with little conflict, compared to Nick and Rachel.
 They also provide a contrast to other couples, like Eddie and Fiona, Kitty and Alistair, and Astrid and Michael.

 - Big Fancy House: The Young family estate, an absolutely huge mansion.
-Made more significant since it's a large house in famously land-strapped Singapore.
+Made more significant since it's a large house in the famously land-strapped Singapore.note

-- Bilingual Bonus: Some of the dialogues are in unsubtitled Cantonese, Malay and Hokkien.
+- Bilingual Bonus: Some of the dialogues are in unsubtitled Cantonese, Malay, Mandarin, and Hokkien.

 - Bitch in Sheep's Clothing: